CoherentLabs/GameUIComponents/components/router/README.md

 Importing the Router
 ===================
-The router component comes with UMD and CJS builds.
+The router component exports the following objects:
+- bundle - production and development builds, ready for use in the browser
+- Router
+- Route
+- BrowserHistory
+- HashHistory

+Refer to to **Available Modules** section for more information on what each exported variable is for.

-## With UMD modules:
+## Usage with the bundle modules:

 * import the components library: